Bengejd/NOLS/.github/NOLS-EXAMPLE.md

 ## Introduction

 This is a quick example about what NOLS can do for your hybrid app.
-It gives a simple example of a complex problem with hybrid app development, and how NOLS helps fix that.
+This is a simple example of a complex problem with hybrid app development, and how NOLS helps fix that.

 ### Original SCSS - iPhone X

 <img src="https://i.imgur.com/haGjSPw.png" alt="NOLS" align="left" width="225">

-This is the design layout that you start with.
+Let's say that this is the design layout that you start with.
 It's pretty simple, but for this example, it's all we need, to get to know what NOLS does for you.

 I have written this example code for an iPhone X, which has the viewport values of: **height:** `812px`, **width:** `375px`.